aaron-goshine/git-lesson-plan/README.md

 # Master
 ## Create one repo
-`action: create repo`
+- action: create repo
+  `git init`

-`action: everyone to clone to local machine`
+- action: everyone to clone to local machine

-`action: everyone edit README.md`
+  `git clone [url to repo]`

+- action: save changes
+  `git clone`

 ## What is git status?
-git index

-`action: add/remove to index`
+- action: add/remove to index

-`action: commit with a good commit messages`
+- action: commit with a good commit messages

-`action: push to master, all hell breaks out!`
+- action: push to master, all hell breaks out!

 # Branching
 * Why?